buhrmi/shitcoin-hub/README.md

 # Buhrmi's Shitcoin Hub

-This is the source code to buhrmi's shitcoin hub.
+The goal of this project is to build the wikipedia of shitcoins and to protect the general public from investing into shilled bullshit.

 ## Introduction

-Buhrmi's shitcoin hub is a website to submit information about shitcoins, the people who issue them, and the benefits people can enjoy for hodling them.
+Buhrmi's shitcoin hub is a website to submit information about shitcoins, the people who issue them, and the benefits people can enjoy for hodling them (if any).

 ## Application Architecture